When Does Medicare Start?

 Medicare coverage due to kidney failure usually starts right away.

-When does Medicare start with Lou Gehrig's Disease?
+When does Medicare start with Lou Gehrig's disease (ALS)?

-For patients with Lou Gehrig's Disease, also called ALS, Medicare coverage starts as soon as Social Security benefits do.
+For patients with Lou Gehrig's disease (ALS), Medicare coverage starts when you start getting Social Security benefits.

-Because Lou Gehrig's Disease can progress quickly, there is no waiting period for ALS patients to sign up for Medicare.
-You must be receiving Social Security or Railroad Retirement benefits to qualify, but you're eligible for coverage the first month you get disability benefits.
+Because Lou Gehrig's disease can progress quickly, you can sign up for Medicare immediately if you have ALS.
+You need to have Social Security or Railroad Retirement benefits to qualify, but you get coverage the first month you have disability benefits.

-- Initial enrollment: Medicare coverage begins as soon as disability benefits take effect.
 There's a five-month waiting period for Social Security or Railroad Retirement benefits, and you'll begin getting benefits in the sixth month.
-At that point, you're eligible for Medicare and your coverage begins right away.
+At that point, you're eligible for Medicare and your coverage starts right away.

 Frequently asked questions